 During April and May 2015, the Company completed a private debt offering of convertible promissory notes in the aggregate principal amount of \$3,981,050.
-Each note is convertible into common stock at the rate of \$0.75 per share.
+Each note was convertible into common stock at the rate of \$0.75 per share.
 Each note has a term of six months and annual interest rate of 7% payable upon maturity.
 The Company also issued to each note holder a warrant covering 20% of the number of \$.001 par value common share into which the related note is convertible.
 Each warrant has an exercise price of \$0.75 per share and a five-year term.
-A tender offer was made on these Notes, by the Company on August 24, 2015, as fully described in Note 3 and 12.
+A tender offer was made on these Notes by the Company on August 24, 2015, as fully described in Note 3.

-During the three months ended August 31, 2015 the Company conducted a private equity offering (the "Equity Offering") in which accredited investors purchased unregistered common stock at \$0.75 per share with 50% warrant coverage.
-Pursuant to the Equity Offering, the Company sold a total of 10,685,620 shares of common stock, \$.001 par value, and issued five-year warrants covering 5,342,790 shares of common stock.
-In conjunction with the Equity Offering, the Company also issued a warrant covering 1,272,131 shares of common stock to the placement agent as additional compensation.
-(See Notes 2 and 5 for a description of the warrants and offering costs related to the Equity Offering).
+During the six-months ended November 30, 2015, the Company conducted a private equity offering (the "Equity Offering") in which accredited investors purchased unregistered common stock at \$0.75 per share with warrants equal to 50% of the number of shares of common stock purchased.
+Pursuant to the Equity Offering, the Company sold a total of 17,254,952 shares of common stock, \$.001 par value, and issued five-year warrants covering 8,627,450 shares of common stock.
+In conjunction with the Equity Offering, the Company became obligated to issue a warrant covering 1,716,643 shares of common stock to the placement agent as additional compensation.
+(See Notes 2 and 5 for a description of the warrants and offering costs related to the Equity Offering.